intersystems-community/webterminal/readme.md

 	</tr>
 	<tr>
 		<td class="info">Autocompletion</td>
 		<td>While entering commands, notice hints appearing in gray font.
 Hit &lt;TAB&gt; to extend your current input with suggested variant.
 If there is more than one hint available, you can choose best variant by pressing &lt;CTRL&gt; or &lt;ALT&gt;.
-Autocompletion database is still work in progress, you can find it at the beginning of parser.js file.</td>
+Autocompletion database is still work in progress, you can find it at the end of terminal.js file.</td>
 	</tr>
 	<tr>
 		<td class="info">Syntax highlighting</td>